kleinbottle/swanlotus/content/blogs/the-two-most-important-numbers/the-two-most-important-numbers.md

 :::

 \
-While it is premature to talk about them and their peculiarities just now, it is worth making some points about these sets.
+While it is premature to talk about these sets and their peculiarities just now, it is worth making some points about them.

 #.
 The symbols in the second column are called [blackboard bold](https://oeis.org/wiki/Blackboard_bold) letters.